-South Dakota has tested Geomelt (a derivative of sugar extraction from sugar beets) and other agriculturally based products as an additive to our brine and mag chloride for their benefits to our snow removal efforts.
-These additives have helped with our lower road temperatures where salt brine and mag chloride freeze points stop at specific temperatures.
-The agricultural products the SDDOT tested, plugged the pre-wet nozzles, not allowing the salt to get pre-wet.
+South Dakota has tested Ice B Gone and Beet Heat (a derivative of sugar extraction from sugar beets) and other agriculturally based products as an additive to our salt brine for their benefits to our snow removal efforts.
+These additives have helped with our lower road temperatures where typical salt brine freeze point stop at specific temperatures.
+The agricultural products SDDOT have tested, have shown exceptional ice melting capability with a much longer prolongation.